Unable to visit someone in hospital? We can help you stay connected.

 Things to remember for a video conference:

-If you have concerns about your care, you can talk to staff, managers, customer support, or the Consumer Advocacy Service.
+If you have concerns about your care that are not relating to a patient/client deteriorating, you can talk to staff, managers, customer support, or the Consumer Advocacy Service.

 Staff and support services are available to help you when you have a bereavement.